nstanford5/marlowe-open-roles/roles-guide.md

 ## Roles Guide

 TODO -- check verifies
-TODO -- add code examples with TS-SDK
+TODO -- add code examples with TS-SDK -- support added and testing 1/15.

 The purpose of this guide is to bring together all of the information we have about Roles and Participants in Marlowe.